straightVibing/Initial-Report/Initial Report.md

 The biofilm of an MFC is the layers of bacteria that form on the anode.
 As the thickness of the biofilm increases the quantity of bacteria increases, this allows for an increased rate of electron release as the organic matter present is broken down.
 However, if the biofilm is too thick then there will be mass transport issues that will reduce the power output of the cell.
 As a result, according to @Logan2008, biofilms are generally a few millimetres thick.

 - NEEDS MORE DETAIL
+- Comment on the fact that most implementations have basic implementation of what happens in a biofilm
+- Either taken from literature or assumptions

 ## Architecture